 Aside from his professional and charitable work, Graydon has been an active political organizer and participant for many years.
 In addition to his own run for provincial politics in 2015, he’s led District Associations and campaigned for three former premiers.
 He was elected President of the PC Party of Newfoundland and Labrador in 2016 and helped rewrite the party’s constitution and facilitate a leadership race in 2018.

-Together, Graydon and Debbie have five adult children, a son-in-law and four grandchildren.
+Together, Graydon and Debbie have five adult children, a son-in-law and five grandchildren.

 Chief Financial Officer